vStone/puppet-portage/README.markdown

 `package\_\*` types, you can just omit the version attribute.)
 Any change in `portage::package` will also trigger the appropriate re-emerge to the affected package.

+`emerge_command` allows special behavior for install & rebuild.
+The package atom will be appended automatically.
+This allows installing packages with `--oneshot`, and/or other emerge arguments.

 ## facts